DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
+- [ ] Fix "Enter" button on all forms
 - [ ] Figure out how to block unexisting routes to express server
 - [ ] Fix editing reminders for the "Title" field
 - [ ] Add expiration date for the activation code